KnollFrank/CarND-Behavioral-Cloning-P3/writeup_report.md

 ### 1. An appropriate model architecture has been employed

-My model consists of a convolutional neural network with two convolutional layers (`Convolution2D(6, 5, 5, activation='relu')`) having both a 5x5 filter and a depth of 6 (model.py function `create_model_LeNet()`)
+My model consists of a convolutional neural network with three convolutional layers (`Convolution2D`) of increasing depths having filter sizes between 3x3 and 5x5 (model.py function `create_model_Nvidia()`)

-The model includes two RELU layers each of them immediately following a convolutional layer to introduce nonlinearity (see `activation='relu'`), and the data is normalized in the model using a Keras lambda layer (`Lambda(lambda image: image / 255.0 - 0.5)`).
+The model includes RELU layers each of them immediately following a convolutional layer to introduce nonlinearity (see `activation='relu'`), and the data is normalized in the model using a Keras lambda layer (`Lambda(lambda image: image / 255.0 - 0.5)`).

 ### 2. Attempts to reduce overfitting in the model

-The model contains max pooling layers `MaxPooling2D()` after each convolutional layer in order to reduce overfitting.

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
 This was accomplished through the statement `model.fit(X_train, y_train, validation_split=0.2, ...)` which sets 20% of the training data `X_train` apart for validation.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.